kjantzer/bui/presenters/menu/README.md

 }

 // title
-{title: 'Menu Title'}
+{title: 'A Title'},
+{heading: 'A Heading'}, // currently same as a title

 // divider
-{divider: 'A divider with label'}
+{divider: 'A divider with label'},
-'divider' // a line divider with no label
+'divider', // a line divider with no label
+'-' // ^ alias

 // text
 {text: 'A block of text'}